07 Jul Hellish Travels to and from Osh, Kyrgyzstan

 <road from Almaty to Bishkek in non-blizzardy conditions>

-Somewhere in between arriving through customs and getting my baggage, I had decided to skip Osh and go into Bishkek and enjoy my last few days in Kyrgyzstan.
+Somewhere in between arriving through customs and getting my baggage, I had decided to skip Osh and go into Bishkek and enjoy my last few days relaxing and not backpacking in and around Kyrgyzstan.
 I had five days to play around before boarding a plane to Istanbul and I really wasn’t too fussed about Osh.
 In fact, I straight up didn’t want to go.
 I also read that a blizzard was hitting the city.My craziest and most exhausting travel story to date, courtesy of Osh, Kyrgyzstan #lp Click To Tweet

 After talking about my second-thoughts with my man, I decided to just go and take my chances despite something telling me not to.
 I went to find the luggage storage to lock up my belongings that I didn’t need to take to Osh.
 I had read that the Bishkek Airport did have a luggage storage facility, but I couldn’t seem to find it.
 An hour later and after asking dozens of people, I ended up going to the police to ask if they knew about it.
 Naturally, they said it didn’t exist (I later found out that there was one, but I don’t know any additional information regarding it) and asked for a bribe to hold my luggage.
 After cursing in my head at these assholes, I obliged as I really had no choice and I couldn’t abandon the luggage.
 I had left my things out at Adriano Coffee with the barista so I went back to get them and have my cell phone ready to record the exchange in case I had issues later.
 Just as I had suspected, they changed their price and upped it once they took a photocopy of my American passport (we tend to always get the highest bribes).